awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 To create an interface endpoint, you must specify the VPC in which to create the interface endpoint, and the service to which to establish the connection\.

-If you're connecting to an AWS service or AWS Marketplace partner service, you can enable [private DNS](#vpce-private-dns) for the interface endpoint\.
-This enables you to make requests to the service using its default DNS name instead of the endpoint\-specific DNS hostnames that we generate when you create the interface endpoint\.
+For AWS services, or AWS Marketplace partner services, you can optionally enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.

+**Important**
+Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace partner services\.

 For specific information for AWS services, see [VPC Endpoints](vpc-endpoints.md)\.